-Fire Tower Flower offers a stunning array of daylilies in beautiful shapes, styles and colors.
+Fire Tower Flowers offers a stunning array of daylilies in beautiful shapes, styles and colors.
 Daylilies are a garden staple, returning each year with increased blooms.
 There is very little care and maintenance needed as they are suitable for most climates, soils, and light conditions.
-They come in all shades of warm colors, nearly white, and even purples to match any garden.
-Our daylilies are divided, not seeded, so your plant will perfectly match our photos.
+They come in all shades of warm colors, nearly white, and even purples to perfectly compliment any garden.
+Our daylilies are divided, not seeded, so your plant will match our photos.
 We have a spring and fall bareroot offering.
 Intensify your garden color with Fire Tower Flowers daylilies.

 Check out our market for online availability, join us for an experience or you pick event, stop by to see what's in store, or contact us to ask a question, schedule an appointment, plan an event, or discuss a special order.